The Evolution of Turbulence Producing Motions in the ABL Across a Natural Roughness Transition: Results

-To uncover the downstream evolution of the length- and time-scales in the flow, we examine changes to the energy frequency spectrum of the the streamwise velocity fluctuations, $E(\omega)$ (Fig.~\ref{fig:PSD}).
-We take the long time-series data at four wall-normal elevations: $z/\delta = 0.01, 0.06, 0.1,$ and $0.3$ and transform the data into the frequency domain using the Fourier transform, in order to compute $E(\omega)$.
+To uncover the downstream evolution of the length- and time-scales in the flow, we examine changes to the energy frequency spectrum of the the streamwise velocity fluctuations, $E(\omega)$ (Fig.~\ref{fig:PSD}). {Note, we sample the data with the same frequency, and thus the output frequency range is the same for the raw data; however, the maximum value of the frequency we include in the analysis decreases due to the grid resolution decreasing away from the wall.} We take the long time-series data at four wall-normal elevations: $z/\delta = 0.01, 0.06, 0.1,$ and $0.3$ and transform the data into the frequency domain using the Fourier transform, in order to compute $E(\omega)$.
 Further details of this process are given in~\cite{park2016space}.
 Upwind of the dune field, $E(\omega)$ in the Alkali Flat (Fig.~\ref{fig:PSD}a) demonstrates the reduction in turbulence further from the wall, as the energy contained in the flow at all frequencies decreases.
 This trend is seen at $\hat{x}_1$ as well (Fig.~\ref{fig:PSD}b).
-By $\hat{x}_1$ (Fig.~\ref{fig:PSD}c), there is an observed increase in the energy contained at lower frequencies (larger scales) for $z/\delta = 0.06$ and $0.1$, such that their magnitudes are nearly equal.
+By {$\hat{x}_5$} (Fig.~\ref{fig:PSD}c), there is an observed increase in the energy contained at lower frequencies (larger scales) for $z/\delta = 0.06$ and $0.1$, such that their magnitudes are nearly equal.
 This observation is another sign of the influence of IBL growth; as $\delta_i$ grows to subsume these elevations, we see an increase in large-scale turbulence.
 Further from the wall, at $z/\delta = 0.3$, values of $E(\omega)$ remain lower and unchanged as the IBL height has yet to reach this height.
-By $\hat{x}_7$ (Fig.~\ref{fig:PSD}h) however, $\delta_i$ approaches $z/\delta = 0.3$, and we see the energy associated with long time-scales begin to increase.
-By $\hat{x}_9$ (Fig.~\ref{fig:PSD}j), the energy at all elevations for lower frequency turbulence is roughly equal.
+By {the final station, $\hat{x}_9$,} (Fig.~\ref{fig:PSD}{d),} the energy at all elevations for lower frequency turbulence is roughly equal.
 Within the dune field, we can compute the expected frequency of turbulent motions (using the frozen turbulence hypothesis) associated with the the scale of the IBL using $\omega = U_c/\hat{\delta}$, where $U_c \equiv \langle U\rangle(z = \hat{\delta})$.
 With increasing downstream distance, the computed frequency associated with IBL-scale turbulence decreases.
 This computed frequency also corresponds roughly with the scaling break in the energy frequency spectrum, which is typically associated with the turnover time of the largest-scale eddies in the system.
 Taken together, results suggest that the developing IBL sets the scales of large-scale turbulence within it.